LukeDonley/RealEstateListingAPI/README.md

 ## Update Listing

-Updates and existing listing with the request body provided.
+Updates an existing listing with the request body provided.

-    PUT /api/listings/
+    PUT /api/listings/{mls_number}

-If adding or removing agents from the listing, use the separate Add/Remove Agent endpoints
+If adding or removing agents from the listing, use the separate Add/Remove Agent endpoints below.

 Example Request Body:

 ```
 {
-  "mls_number": "1234567",
-  "address_line_1": "1234 Test Ave",
-  "address_line_2": "Unit 101",
+  "address_line_1": "555 4th St",
-  "city": "Minnapolis",
+  "city": "St. Paul",
-  "state": "Minnesota",
-  "postal_code": "55404",
+  "postal_code": "55116",
-  "asking_price": "240000.00",
+  "asking_price": "270000.00",
   "listing_date": "020-12-13"
 }
 ```

 ## Add Agent

-Adds a single listing agent to a listing
+Adds a single listing agent to a listing.
+ID of agent must be provided in the body.

-    PUT /api/listings/{mls_number}/agents
+    PUT /api/listings/{mls_number}/agent

 Example Request Body: